-A secured business loan is generally secured against a high value asset such as a commercial property or home.
+A secured business loan is generally secured against a high-value asset such as a commercial property or home.
 Other forms of personal or business collateral such as equipment, machinery, vehicles and other inventory can be used.
 The process is similar to applying for a mortgage and can involve a valuation process.

-As the majority of secured business loans are fixed rates, repayments are made monthly over a long term until the loan is paid in full.
+As the majority of secured business loans are fixed rates, repayments are made monthly over the long term until the loan is paid in full.
 If you default and fail to repay the loan, your asset is potentially at risk of being repossessed by the lender.

-1) You decide to use your commercial property as security
+- You decide to use your commercial property as security

-2) You choose to borrow £150,000 over a 5 year term
+- You choose to borrow £150,000 over a 5-year term

-3) The loan has a fixed annual interest rate of 10%
+- The loan has a fixed annual interest rate of 10%

-4) You will repay 60 monthly instalments of £3187.06
+- You will repay 60 monthly instalments of £3187.06

-5) The cost of the loan will be £191,223.60
+- The cost of the loan will be £191,223.60

 The amount you can borrow will be based on the value of the asset you pledge.
-It will need to cover the loan amount that you are going to draw down.
+It will need to cover the loan amount that you are going to drawdown.
 Most lenders will lend up to 100% of the asset value.
 For example, if you are looking to borrow £100,000, the asset will need to be of that value or greater.